Updates

 • Add participants to your mailing list: Invite them to future events, share volunteer opportunities or campaigns (with their consent) so they know there are always opportunities to get involved.

 • Follow up with donors: Discuss future partnerships or ways to collaborate again.
-Many donors have busy lives and can help you decide when is the best times for contact, or what opportunities best fit their lifestyle.
+Many donors have busy lives and can help you decide when the best times is for contact, or what opportunities best fit their lifestyle.

 • Plan the next event: Use the momentum to announce your next fundraiser or start planning based on the lessons learned.